-The Safe Schools Act of 2010 (2010 Maryland Laws, Chapter 188) required the Maryland State Department of Education (MSDE) to submit a report on or before January 1, 2011, and each year thereafter, to the Maryland General Assembly regarding the Implementation of State and Local School System Policies and Regulations to Address Gangs, Gang Activity, and Similar Destructive or Illegal Group Behavior.
-This report provides the requested information for Maryland's 24 local school systems for the 2016-2017 school year.
+The Safe Schools Act of 2010 (2010 Maryland Laws, Chapter 188) required the Maryland State Department of Education (MSDE) to submit a report on or before January 1, 2011, and each year thereafter, to the Maryland General Assembly regarding the implementation of State and local school system policies and regulations to address gangs, gang activity, and similar destructive or illegal group behavior.
+This report provides the requested information for Maryland's 24 local school systems for 2017-2018.